decentralizedthoughts/decentralizedthoughts.github.io/_posts/2022-09-05-what-is-a-blockchain.md

 Instead of assuming most parties are honest and will follow the consensus protocol to maintain safety and liveness, some blockchains explicitly offer incentives to [maintain safety](https://medium.com/@VitalikButerin/minimal-slashing-conditions-20f0b500fc6c) and [maintain liveness](https://eth2book.info/altair/part2/incentives/inactivity#inactivity-leak).

 The use of punishment strategies to disincentive unwanted behavior is particularly effective when the blockchain system has a native means to force parties to commit economic resources and suffer **slashing** events in case of misbehavior.
-This is the bases of [optimistic rollups](https://ethereum.org/en/developers/docs/scaling/optimistic-rollups/) and the usability of fraud proofs.
+This is the basis of [optimistic rollups](https://ethereum.org/en/developers/docs/scaling/optimistic-rollups/) and the usability of fraud proofs.

 Another key aspect of blockchains is that as a limited resource, they need some way to decide which transactions to include.
 This is a classic resource allocation problem with limited supply.
 The cryptoeconomic solution is to have a mechanism that selects the transactions whose users are willing to pay the most.
 For example the Ethereum [1559 transaction pricing mechanism](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-1559.md) whose goal is to incentivize participation from users.
 As a side effect, these mechanisms also allocate revenue to validators.

-Cryptoeconomics and incentive considerations appear in many surprising places across blockchain technologies, from [selfish mining](https://decentralizedthoughts.github.io/2020-02-26-selfish-mining/) to the equilibrium between [staking and lending](https://decentralizedthoughts.github.io/2020-02-26-selfish-mining/).
+Cryptoeconomics and incentive considerations appear in many surprising places across blockchain technologies, from [selfish mining](https://decentralizedthoughts.github.io/2020-02-26-selfish-mining/) to the equilibrium between *staking and lending*.

 #### What is a Blockchain?
 Notable responses